-(b) Hong Kong Profits Tax
+(b) Hong Kong, Singapore and United States

-One of the Company's subsidiaries incorporated in Hong Kong is subject to Hong Kong profits tax rate of 16.5% on its estimated assessable profit for the years ended December 31, 2019, 2020 and 2021.
-Dividends income received from subsidiaries in China are not subject to Hong Kong profits tax.
+The Company's subsidiaries incorporated in Hong Kong, Singapore and United States are subject to profits or income tax rates of 16.5%, 17.0% and 21.0%, respectively, on their estimated assessable profits for the years ended December 31, 2020, 2021 and 2022.
+Dividends income received from subsidiaries in mainland China are not subject to Hong Kong, Singapore and United States profits or income tax.